-Adjust Turning and Braking to Conditions.
-Make turns as gently as possible.
+Adjust Turning and Braking To Conditions

+Make turns as gentle as possible.
 Don't brake any harder than necessary, and don't use the engine brake or speed retarder.
 (They can cause the driving wheels to skid on slippery surfaces.)

-Adjust Speed to Conditions.
+Adjust Speed To Conditions

 Don't pass slower vehicles unless necessary.
-Go slowly and watch far enough ahead to keep a steady speed.
+Go slow and watch far enough ahead to keep a steady speed.
 Avoid having to slow down and speed up.
 Take curves at slower speeds and don't brake while in curves.
 Be aware that as the temperature rises to the point where ice begins to melt, the road becomes even more slippery.
 Slow down more.

-Adjust Space to Conditions.
+Adjust Space To Conditions

 Don't drive alongside other vehicles.
 Keep a longer following distance.
 When you see a traffic jam ahead, slow down or stop to wait for it to clear.
 Try hard to anticipate stops early and slow down gradually.
-Watch for snowplows, as well as salt and sand trucks, and give them plenty of room.

-Wet Brakes.
+Wet Brakes

 When driving in heavy rain or deep standing water, your brakes will get wet.
 Water in the brakes can cause the brakes to be weak, to apply unevenly, or to grab.
 This can cause lack of braking power, wheel lockups, pulling to one side or the other, and jackknife if you pull a trailer.